EN

 Jan 21, 2025

-UX Research
+UX Design

-1. Design must be unique and creative
+1. The design must be unique and creative

 3. The more features, the more satisfied the users